COMMEMORATION, CELEBRATION AND COMMITMENT

 The League Club, Inc. is a 501(c) (3) organization of 600 motivated, educated, influential women who have been or still are members of a Junior League that is a member of The Association of Junior Leagues International.
 Our mission is to strengthen communities through fellowship, education, volunteerism, and philanthropy.

-Over the past 34 years, The League Club has provided more than $5.3 million in grants to nonprofit organizations in Collier and Lee counties supporting the environment, education, children and families.
-In 2020, we provided $10,000 to Meals of Hope and $10,000 to Collier Comes Together for coronavirus relief through our emergency funds and raised an additional $38,444 in a member challenge to provide pandemic relief for St Matthew’s House and Harry Chapin Food Bank.
+Over the past 35 years, The League Club has provided more than $5.4 million in grants to nonprofit organizations in Collier and Lee counties supporting the environment, education, children and families.
+In 2020-2021, we provided $10,000 to Collier Comes Together for coronavirus relief through our emergency funds and raised an additional $38,444 in a member challenge to provide pandemic relief for St Matthew’s House and Harry Chapin Food Bank.